fastai/fastai_old/docs/developers.md

    Hmm, it looks like it wants an explicit `fastai==1.0.0b5` argument, otherwise it tries to install `fastai-0.7`.

-   May be add: `--force-reinstall` or manually remove preinstalled `fastai` first from your python installation: e.g. `python3.6/site-packages/fastai*`, run `python -m site` to find out the location.
+   XXX: May be add: `--force-reinstall` or manually remove preinstalled `fastai` first from your python installation: e.g. `python3.6/site-packages/fastai*`, run `python -m site` to find out the location.

 #### Various Helper Tools